 The second grader had many instances (n=7) and the sixth grade had a few instances (n=2) of what I call a semi-concrete method of testing where they move a part towards its possible location without actually fully positioning it.
-This could be a precursor to more formal operation of projecting totally mentally.
+This could be a precursor to more formal operation of projecting mentally.

 Planning and Research